 4. Introduce an accent colour through furnishings

 Just because you choose brilliant white walls doesn’t mean the space has to be completely colourless.
-If painting walls with a more defined colour feels too bold turn to furnishings instead, to add a vibrant accent to the hallway colour scheme.
+If painting walls with a more defined colour feels too bold, turn to furnishings instead to add a vibrant accent colour to the hallway.

-From pendant light shades, artwork on walls and rug choices you can add more than enough of a burst of bright contrasting colour.
+From pendant hallway lighting ideas, artwork on walls and rug choices you can add more than enough of a burst of bright contrasting colour.